jarusll/the-logs/index.md

 - [ ] add `` markdown highlights

 Holy shit webp is good.
-Just learnt I can add ssh keys and I won't have to input password.
+Just found out I can add ssh keys and I won't have to input password.
 VERY BIG, love it, my life is easy.

 Its been a while since I had any day off, tomorrow is my day.
 No work tomorrow.
 I ll play dota and draw.